google-deepmind/thunnini/README.md

 export PYTHONPATH=$(pwd)/..
 ```

-Then run all tests with:
+Then run all (or some) tests with:

 ```bash
 python tests/config_test.py